javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 Those are the prices (without VAT), amounts and percentages of the tickets sold for the students, group discount, super early bird (early bird for previous attendees), early bird, sponsorships, regular and last-minute tickets.

-Almost **70% of the tickets** costed less than the regular ticket, less than 136 euros (without VAT).
+Almost **70% of the tickets** cost less than the regular ticket, less than 136 euros (without VAT).
 26% of the tickets were *regular* and 5% *last minute*.

 **When your early bird is the most sold type of tickets (56%), that's not your early bird, it's your regular ticket price**.

-Having tickets at 200€ and 350€ only serves to spread the idea of being a expensive conference, although your mean ticket price is 165€... if you want to promote the idea of an exclusive conference it could be useful to promote that idea but that wasn't our case.
+Having tickets at 200€ and 350€ only serves to spread the idea of being an expensive conference, although your mean ticket price is 165€... if you want to promote the idea of an exclusive conference it could be useful to promote that idea but that wasn't our case.

 We sold 292 tickets at early bird price but people felt our conference was expensive, infused by the public prices of 200€ and 350€.